Harrow-Health-Matters/website/content/irving-boxer.md

 ---
-title: Irving Boxer
+title: "Irving Boxer DO ND LCH MRN "
 image: /img/irving-boxer.jpeg
-description: "Irving S Boxer DO ND LCH MRN "
+description: The past 40 years have involved a constant acquisition of knowledge from being in practise and from continuing professional development which has seen me enhance and refresh my various Osteopathic techniques.
+Along the way I have also studied Nutrition, Kinesiology, Hydrotherapy and Counselling and the learning never ends.
 showonlyimage: false
 draft: false
 date: "2020"